asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

   altOnly="This image shows menhirs"
 />

-Monolithic architecture describes a kind of construction made from a single piece of material, historically from a rock, a standing stone.
+Monolithic architecture describes a kind of construction made from a single piece of material, historically from a rock a standing stone.
 Indivisible.
 As a menhir, the simplest megalithic monument.

 The same goes for the traditional structure of software applications.
 Monolithic is an end-to-end architecture in which all aspects of the software function as a single unit.

 -  **Microservices architecture**

 Microservices architecture is a method for developing software applications that consist of small, autonomous services.
 Each microservice's code can be written in a different language and perform specific functions.
 Microservices communicate with each other through APIs and have their own storage systems, which avoid overloading and crashing the application.